November 19, 2022 by Karl Tessendorf

 Even if you are among friends, the idea of standing up and doing justice to Mariah’s All I want for Christmas can be daunting.
 Luckily, we’ve got a good old fashioned courage booster in the form of, you guessed it, an Old Fashioned.
 It’s the original cocktail recipe and if you whip up a little cranberry simple syrup, you can tailor it with Christmas cheer.

 Bad gift cocktail party

-‘Tis the season for giving so get into the spirit with a bad gift-giving party.
+‘Tis the season for giving and what better way to get into the spirit than with a bad gift-giving party?
 Some people are lucky enough to have a regiftable bad gift stashed away in a cupboard somewhere, but another easy alternative is to set a cheap and cheerful bad gift budget.
-The rules for bad gifts are simple: it must be unisex and preferably something that is reusable so the gift can keep on giving—literally.
-All the gifts will go into a big pile and throughout the course of the night, you get to hand them out.
-Keep the gifts anonymous and make your guests guess who bought what gifts.
+The rules for bad gifts are simple: it must be unisex and preferably something reusable so the gift can keep on giving—literally.
+All the gifts will go into a big pile and throughout the night, you get to hand them out.
+Keep the gifts anonymous and make your guests guess who bought what gifts as you go.